cosmos/sdk-tutorials/b9lab-content/3-main-concepts/15-migrations.md

 A Cosmos SDK application running on a Cosmos blockchain can be upgraded in an orderly, on-chain fashion.

 Upgrading blockchains and blockchain applications is notoriously difficult and risky.
-The Cosmos SDK solves the common risks and challenges. _What are those challenges and risks that Cosmos SDK solves?_
+The Cosmos SDK solves the common risks and challenges.

 Generally, when a blockchain is upgraded it is vital that all nodes upgrade simultaneously and at the same block height.
 This is difficult to achieve in a disorderly setting.
-If the nodes do not do so then the blockchain will "fork" into two blockchains with common history - one chain that observes the new rules and one chain that observes the old rules.
+If the nodes do not do so then the blockchain will "fork" into two blockchains with common history: one chain that observes the new rules and one chain that observes the old rules.
 It is generally not possible for the two chains to reach a common consensus or merge in the future.

 <HighlightBox type="info">